paulrosen/abcjs/docs/visual/render-abc-options.md

 Callback function.
 The signature of the function is: `function(abcelem, tuneNumber, classes, analysis, drag) {}`.

  This is called whenever the user clicks on a note or selects a series of notes.
 For more details, see the page on the click listener.

+## dragColor
+Default: same as selectionColor

+This is the color of the elements currently being dragged.

+## dragging

+See the [dragging page](./dragging.md) for more information.

+## foregroundColor
+Default: currentColor

+This sets the color of everything displayed.
+This can be overridden in CSS for particular elements.
+This color is applied to `fill` and `stroke` attributes.

 ## format
 Default: undefined